Ferratauris/hugo/content/en/linux/lpic-1/3-detecting-hardware.md

 * To remove a kernel module, we have more than one option ** Simply remove the driver package
 ** add the module to the modprobe blacklist
-** rmmod (This will only teporarily remove the module untill nex reboot)
+** rmmod (This will only temporarily remove the module until next reboot)